highered-esricanada/Parallel-GTFS-Workflow/package/code/readme.md

 ## Data Processing
 The main operation of the workflow that processes collected raw GTFS-RT data and outputs transit metrics.
 Approximately 95% of this component runs in parallel.
 Extensive documentation including backend code can be viewed in the [**gtfs_process**](gtfs_process) folder.

+<strong>Note</strong>: The python scripts in the data_engineering and util folders are not necessarily connected to each other, but rather signify which sub-folder they belong to.

 ## Data Storage
 Sends the output transit metrics to MongoDB for storage.
 Extensive documentation including backend code can be viewed in the [**gtfs_storage**](gtfs_storage) folder.
 This component has not reached maturity and unfortunately is not included in the package.